dspeterson/dory/README.md

   reporting through its web interface.
 Likewise, it provides a unified configuration mechanism for settings related to batching, compression, and other aspects of interaction with Kafka.
-This simplifies system administration, as compared to a multitude of producer mechanisms for various programming languages and applications, each with its own status monitoring, data quality reporting, and configuration mechanisms or lack thereof.
+This simplifies system administration.

 * Dory may enable more efficient interaction with the Kafka cluster.
 Dory's C++ implementation is likely to be less resource-intensive than producers written in interpreted scripting languages.
-Since Dory is capable of serving as a single access point for all clients that send messages to Kafka, it permits more efficient batching by combining messages from multiple client programs into a single batch.
+Since Dory is capable of serving as a single access point for a variety of clients that send messages to Kafka, it permits more efficient batching by combining messages from multiple client programs into a single batch.
 Batching behavior is coordinated across all message senders, rather than having each client act independently without awareness of messages from other clients.
 If Dory assumes responsibility for all message transmission from a client host to a Kafka cluster with N brokers, only a single TCP connection to each broker is required, rather than